nocta-ui/nocta-ui/README.md

 Copy-paste approach with CLI tooling.
 Components live in your codebase, giving you full control and customization power.
 No bundle bloat, no version conflicts.

 ### **Accessible**
-WCAG 2.1 AA compliant components with keyboard navigation, screen reader support, and semantic HTML.
+WAI-ARIA compliant components with keyboard navigation, screen reader support, and semantic HTML.
 Accessibility isn't an afterthought—it's built in from the ground up.

 ### **Developer First**
 Full TypeScript support, intuitive APIs, and comprehensive documentation for the best developer experience.
 Components that just work.

 ## Architecture

+### Accessibility Foundation

+Nocta UI’s interactive components are built on top of `@ariakit/react`, leveraging its proven accessibility primitives (focus management, keyboard navigation, and WAI-ARIA patterns) to deliver a great a11y experience by default.

 ### Copy-Paste Philosophy